Enrichment Opportunities

 For more information: https://campholidaytrails.org/volunteer/

-Summer Science Program International - February 19, 2026 Deadline
+Summer Science Program International (Feb.
+19 Deadline)

 Are you a rising high school senior with a passion for science who is motivated to work hard, learn from leading scientists in world-class labs, live on a college campus, and make friends for life?
 Learn more about whether the Summer Science Program is for you.